Spanish Food: 43 of the best foods in Spain

 Spanish food regions

 For food travellers, there are 8 distinctive culinary regions of Spain.
-Andalusia, Basque Country, Catalan/ Catalunya, Madrid, Valencia, Galicia and of course the Spanish Pyrenees and the islands of the Balearics and Canary Islands.
+Andalusia, Basque Country, Catalan/ Catalunya, Madrid, Valencia, Galicia and of course the Spanish Pyrenees and the islands of the Balearic and Canary Islands.

 Food plays a hugely important part in that Spanish culture and eating out is a big part of that.
 Andalusian cuisine is quite distinctive and relies heavily on seasonal produce and seafood fresh from the ocean.